Medically reviewed by Kristin Hall, FNP

-Fatigue and tiredness are two of the most common side effects of sertraline, as well as several other SSRIs.
+Fatigue and drowsiness are two of the most common side effects of sertraline (Zoloft), as well as several other SSRIs.

-If you have persistent fatigue or tiredness after starting sertraline that doesn’t disappear within one month, it’s best to contact your doctor.
+If you have persistent fatigue or drowsiness after starting sertraline that doesn’t disappear within one month, it’s best to contact your healthcare provider.

-Sertraline and other SSRIs can cause a variety of sexual side effects, from difficulty achieving orgrasm to a decreased libido and erectile dysfunction.
+Sertraline and other SSRIs can cause a variety of sexual side effects, from difficulty achieving orgasm, to a decreased sex drive and erectile dysfunction.

 In women, the most common sexual side effect of sertraline and other SSRIs is a lower level of interest in sex.